 Mondays.
-They are a necessity of time.
 In order to make it through to the rest of the week you have to get through Monday.
-For me Monday usually means gigantic loads of laundry ( including hand scrubbing dirty football uniforms), my weekly volunteer shift at the YMCA, and finally…trying to make dinner out of the odds and ends left in the refrigerator from the weekend.
-I generally keep a pretty well stocked pantry so that Monday night rush to make dinner isn’t so crazy and soul sucking.
+For me Monday usually means gigantic loads of laundry ( including hand scrubbing dirty football uniforms) and my weekly volunteer shift at the YMCA.
+Finally, it ends in a late dinner made with the odds and ends left in the refrigerator from the weekend.
+I keep a pretty well stocked pantry so the Monday night dinner rush isn’t so crazy and soul sucking.

 Though his focus is mainly mushrooms and truffles, Keith stocks some really delicious hard to find gourmet items such as fresh wasabi, ramps, samphire, Nefiss Lezziz olives, oils and vinegars, assorted grains and lentils, and black garlic.
 I’ve been eyeing the black garlic for some time now and as I wasn’t sure of the flavour or texture of it I didn’t buy any until this weekend.
 Keith mentioned he was bringing some of the mushrooms home for a risotto and I decided that I would do the same but also try cooking with the black garlic.